kyma-project/lifecycle-manager/README.md

 ## Quick Start

-Follow this quick start guide to set up the environment and use Lifecycle Manager to enable modules.
+Follow this quick start guide to set up the environment and use Lifecycle Manager to add modules.

 ### Prerequisites